A Renewed Sense of Purpose

 In 2013, CG Roxane began bottling and shipping Crystal Geyser® Alpine Spring water from a 176,757 square foot bottling plant in Johnstown, drawing water under a lease and water purchase agreement with the Village of Canajoharie in neighboring Montgomery County.
 Along with the Chobani Yogurt plant in nearby Chenango County and Spanish charcutier Pata Negra, these Fulton County manufacturers are developing the region as a major food processing hub.

 Also coming on line in 2015 is the new 515-acre Tryon Technology Park and Incubator Center on County Highway 107 in Gloversville.
-Formerly home to a juvenile detention facility, the site was turned over to local officials by New York State in February 2012 for economic development.
+The site was turned over to local officials by New York State in February 2012 for economic development.

 Born of Necessity